Real entropy rigidity under quasi-conformal deformations: Examples of stable families of constant real entropy

 of $f^{\circ p}$ is a turning point as well, then for $j$ large enough, $f^{\circ (jp+r)}\left((c_m,c_m+\delta)\right)$ always lands to the left of $x_r$ if $x_r$ is a local maximum of $f^{\circ p}$ and to the right if it is a local minimum.
-Repeating this argument for all $r\in\{0,\dots,p-1\}$, $p.\left(\max\{j_0,\dots,j_{p-1}\}+1\right)$ then works as the desired $q'$ .\\
+Repeating this argument for all $r\in\{0,\dots,p-1\}$, $p.\left(\max\{j_0,\dots,j_{p-1}\}+1\right)$ then works as the desired $q'$.\\

-Next, after decreasing $\delta$ if necessary, suppose all iterates $f,\dots, f^{q'+1}$ restrict to monotonic maps on $[c_m,c_m+\delta]$.
-We now show that $\left(\theta_i(c_m^+)\right)_{i\geq 0}$ is periodic of period $2p$ for $i>q'$: $f^i\left((c_m,c_m+\delta)\right)$ is contained in the lap $I_{n_{i\,{\rm{mod}}\,p}}$ and the degree of $f^i\restriction_{[c_m,c_m+\delta]}$ is the product of the degree of the monotonic map $f^{q'+1}\restriction_{[c_m,c_m+\delta]}$ by the degrees of $f$ on laps $I_{n_{(q'+1)\,{\rm{mod}}\,p}},\dots,I_{n_{(i-1)\,{\rm{mod}}\,p}}$.
+Next, after decreasing $\delta$ if necessary, suppose all iterates $f,\dots, f^{\circ (q'+1)}$ restrict to monotonic maps on $[c_m,c_m+\delta]$.
+We now show that $\left(\theta_i(c_m^+)\right)_{i\geq 0}$ is periodic of period $2p$ for $i>q'$: $f^{\circ i}\left((c_m,c_m+\delta)\right)$ is contained in the lap $I_{n_{i\,{\rm{mod}}\,p}}$, and the degree of $f^{\circ i}\restriction_{[c_m,c_m+\delta]}$ is the product of the degree of the monotonic map $f^{\circ (q'+1)}\restriction_{[c_m,c_m+\delta]}$ by the degrees of $f$ on laps $I_{n_{(q'+1)\,{\rm{mod}}\,p}},\dots,I_{n_{(i-1)\,{\rm{mod}}\,p}}$.
 Replacing $i$ with $i+2p$ does not affect the former while multiplies the latter product by $\left(\prod_{i=1}^p\epsilon_{n_{i\,{\rm{mod}}\,p}}\right)^2=1$.\\

-Finally, notice that kneading theory has also been developed for continuous multimodal circle maps or equivalently for multimodal interval maps with finitely many discontinuities; see \cite[appendix]{MR1029100}.
-Therefore, Lemma \ref{algebraic} remains valid when $f$ is the transformation of the circle $\hat{\Bbb{R}}$ induced by an element of $\Bbb{R}(z)$.} \end{proof}
+Finally, notice that kneading theory has also been developed for continuous multimodal circle maps or equivalently, for multimodal interval maps with finitely many discontinuities; see \cite[appendix]{MR1029100}.
+Therefore, Lemma \ref{algebraic} is valid for multimodal circle map too. \end{proof}

-\begin{remark} Much more can be said about algebraic properties of entropy values of \textit{post-critically finite} multimodal maps.
+\begin{remark} Much more can be said about arithmetic properties of entropy values of \textit{post-critically finite} multimodal maps.
 The paper \cite{MR3289916} establishes that a real algebraic integer arises as ${\rm{exp}}\left(h_{\rm{top}}\left(f:I\rightarrow I\right)\right)$ for a critically finite multimodal map $f:I\rightarrow I$ if and only if it is a \textit{weak Perron number}, i.e. at least as large as the absolute values of its Galois conjugates. \end{remark}